kumagai-group/vise/docs_rst/introduction.rst

 for several tasks with suitable defaults, and allows the users to tune some parameters depending on their particular purposes.

-**Note: Units used in vise are eV for energy and angstrom for length following the vasp convention.**
+**Note: Units used in vise are eV for energy and Å for length following the vasp convention.**